charbelh3/RabbitMQ-RPC-Example/README.md

 RabbitMQ example of the request-reply pattern using NodeJS (Typescript).

-We have 2 microservices : RPC-Client and RPC_Server
+We have 2 microservices : RPC_Client and RPC_Server

 Both of them play the roles of a Consumer and a Producer.